We find Ford ignition lock cylinder problems on many popular models. Unfortunately, these cars and trucks experience different malfunctions.

 More importantly, we purchased a new breakaway security bolt.
 The bolt costs seven dollars, but makes sure that the repairs last.
 You also wouldn’t want to make things easier for a car thief.

-Before we move on let me go on the record as saying I'm not a supporter of this procedure.
-I'll get into why at the end of this section.
 The Ford ignition lock cylinder modification is a simple matter of grinding away at the stop.
-The stop I'm talking about is when you push the key to engage the starter motor it only goes so far.
+When you push the key to engage the starter motor it only goes so far.

 If you want to see the modification you can watch them grind away at the Ford lock cylinder housing for yourself.
 There are two things that you should take special note of in the how-to video.